addrummond/jsockd/Readme.md

 A useful value is `00`, as the null byte cannot be present in valid JSON or JavaScript (assuming UTF-8 encoding).

-A unique command ID is any sequence of 32 or fewer bytes that does not contain a space character or a separator byte.
+A unique command ID is any non-empty sequence of 32 or fewer bytes that does not contain a space character or a separator byte.

 The second field, the command, is a JavaScript expression evaluating to a function.
 The function is called with two arguments.
 The first is the module that was loaded from the bytecode file; the second is the parameter passed as the third field.